JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 than or equal to the configured size.
 A value of 0 disables intra occupancy prediction.

-### `--planarEnabled=0|1`
-Controls the use of planar coding mode for geometry occupancy.

-### `--planarModeIdcmUse=0--32`
-Controls the frequency in 1/32 percent of IDCM eligibility.
-Set to zero, IDCM is disabled.
-Set to 32, IDCM is unconstrained.

-### `--planarModeThreshold0=0--127`
-Controls the eligibility threshold of the first planar mode based upon local child node density when the eligibility is not determined based on octree depth.

-### `--planarModeThreshold1=0--127`
-Controls the eligibility threshold of the second planar mode based upon local child node density when the eligibility is not determined based on octree depth.

-### `--planarModeThreshold2=0--127`
-Controls the eligibility threshold of the third planar mode based upon local child node density when the eligibility is not determined based on octree depth.

 ### `--numOctreeEntropyStreams=INT-VALUE`
 The number of geometry sub-streams (suitable for parallel coding) used to encode the geometry octree.
 For example, a value of eight generates